 A Deleted Scene in the first movie showed Dallas and Brett being "converted" into Chestburster eggs - they're double rapists; a man is disfigured into a feminine construct, and dies "giving birth" to something that does the same thing only quicker.James Cameron took advantage of the deleted scene to add a Hive Queen to the Alien life cycle, leading to the following;

 Instant Cooldown: Averted.
-The Nostromo's self-destruct reaches a point where it's too late to stop it from exploding even if the system is fixed.
+The Nostromo's self-destruct reaches a point where it's too late to stop it from exploding even if the engine coolant is turned back on.

 Irrevocable Order: Ripley sets the self-destruct for the Nostromo in order to destroy the alien when fairly certain that she can safely get to the escape shuttle.
-However, along the way, she finds that attempting to do so will put her directly into the path of the alien.
+However, along the way, she finds that the alien is lurking in the only corridor to the shuttle.
 She tries to go back and shut down the self-destruct, but misses the "point of no return" time by scant seconds.

 Laser-Guided Karma: Dallas and Lambert demand to be let in, and Ash violates quarantine and opens the door.
 All three die as a result of this.
 Ripley, who didn't want to let them in, survives.
 Parker, in a deleted scene, says that maybe Ripley was right not to let them in, making him an aversion when he is killed.

 Laser-Guided Tykebomb: The alien species is implied to be this, bred for the sole purpose of violence.
 Many thousands of eggs were preserved in the biomechanic derelict, and director Ridley Scott even said the derelict was a bomber - it was designed to bombard planets with Alien eggs.

 Last Words: Ash the Android specifically asks for some final words before he is unplugged.
 He uses them to taunt the remaining heroes.